filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Fixed bug related to metadata storage in DICOM header
   * Fixed bug related to update of special seq card tooltips
 * 1.19
-  * Added asymmeric pause duration
+  * Added support for asymmeric pause duration
   * Added metadata to DICOM header for absolute timing
   * Added support for HDR export of data

-* 1.20 (experimental)
-  * Added simple SMR variant that allows higher b and manual timing

-* 1.21 (experimental)
-  * Added LTE Y and Z from STE
-  * Added velocity and acceleration compensated LTE